oddlyfunctional/know_it_all/README.md

 - The registered address must be within a determined radius;
 - The cart must contain at least $10 in items;
 - The chosen items must be available for delivery;
-- The store must be opened.
+- The store must be open.

 It'd be very helpful for a developer consuming this API if, in case of failure, the API returned an appropriate error message explaining exactly what when wrong, instead of an empty `403 Forbidden`.
 Performing this manually is easy, but quickly polutes the action's code: